 Supply Safe Cleaning Products

 Renters might not be aware that some cleaning products aren’t considered safe for septic systems.
 This can result in damage if your tenants use the wrong products for cleaning toilets, doing laundry, and handling other household tasks.
 You can let your renters know which cleaning products are safe for septic systems, but this won’t guarantee that they’ll purchase and use them.
-Instead, consider providing safe cleaning products already stocked in the house such as homemade bottles of distilled white vinegar instead of harsh store bought bleach filled chemicals.
+Instead, consider providing safe cleaning products already stocked in the house such as homemade bottles of distilled white vinegar instead of harsh store-bought bleach-filled chemicals.
 This makes it easy for them to safely clean your rental home without risking septic damage.

 Put Up Helpful Signs in Bathrooms and Kitchens

-Certain items can cause damage to septic systems when they’re flushed down toilets or poured down drains.
+Certain items can cause damage to septic systems when they’ve flushed down toilets or poured down drains.
 You should let your tenants know which items to avoid putting in toilets and drains throughout your home.
 To make it easier for them to remember, consider hanging up signs in your kitchen and bathrooms.
 List items that shouldn’t be flushed, such as cat litter, baby wipes, paper towels, and tissues.
 You should also list items to avoid pouring in drains or putting garbage disposals, such as grease and large amounts of food.
 Other helpful tips to put on signs include using the washing machine once per day and avoiding taking long showers.

 Educate Tenants on Signs of Septic Problems